eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 etc.

-If you want to contribute code, it is helpful to know that build configurations for Azure DevOps Pipelines are present in the repositories and there is a test suite using CTest and CUnit that can be built locally.
+If you want to contribute code, it is helpful to know that build configurations for Azure DevOps Pipelines are present in the repositories.
+There is a test suite using CTest and CUnit that can be built locally.

 The following sections explain how to do this for the different operating systems.

 Linux and macOS